Psychodynamic

 Lcsw, bcd

-I've been practicing psychotherapy from a psychodynamic orientation for over 30 years.
-I selected my graduate program due to a strong psychodynamic emphasis at the time, and have consistently sought out psychodynamic teachers, supervisors, continuing education classes, and conferences throughout my professional career.
+I've been practicing psychodynamic psychotherapy from a contemporary relational orientation for over 30 years.
+I selected my graduate program due to a strong emphasis of understanding both the conscious and unconscious factors that influence who we are.
+I both seek and provide mental health consultation within the rich variety of analytic perspectives

 View Profile